hossamhamzahm/identifying-egyptian-artifacts-landmarks-api/readme.md

 ### Project Idea
-An API utilizing Siamese Network Architecture (SNN) with Knowledge Transfer (KT) to identify Egyptian monuments/Landmarks and provide relevant information.
+An API utilizing ResNet50 Architecture with Knowledge Transfer (KT) to identify Egyptian monuments/Landmarks and provide relevant information.
 The API aims to enhance tourists' experience by providing historical context and relevant information about the rich cultural heritage of Egypt.
 <br>